 CORRIM lumber production data was used to model cedar wood production.
-This dataset includes environmental burdens from growing and harvesting softwood logs for forest management in the Pacific Northwest.

-The growing and harvesting of wood is modeled as a composite comprised of a mix of low-, medium-, and high-intensity managed timber.
-Energy use for wood production includes electricity for greenhouses to grow seedlings, gasoline for chain saws, diesel fuel for harvesting mechanical equipment, and a small amount of fertilizer.
+This dataset includes environmental burdens from growing and harvesting softwood logs for forest management in the Pacific Northwest.1 seedlings, gasoline for chain saws, diesel fuel for harvesting mechanical equipment, and a small amount of fertilizer.
 Emissions associated with production and combustion of gasoline and diesel fuel and those from the production and delivery of electricity are based on the U.S. LCI Database.
 Fertilizer production data is adapted from European data in the U.S. LCI Database.
 Electricity use for greenhouse operation is based on the grids for the region where the seedlings are grown, while the U.S. average electricity grid is used for fertilizer production.
-The weight of wood harvested for lumber is based on an average oven-dry density of 509.77 kg/m (31.824 lb/ft).
+The weight of wood harvested for lumber is based on an average oven-dry density of 509.77 kg/m3 (31.824 lb/ft3).